 Previous efforts by ARC to quantify greenhouse gas emissions focused on the regional level, with little detail about how community characteristics impact emissions directly.
 This study calculates the Atlanta region’s contribution to climate change, as measured by GHG emissions produced by transportation and household energy use, at a community scale.

 With improved knowledge of how planning and development decisions impact GHG emissions throughout the Atlanta region, planners, policy-makers and citizens can make more informed decisions for future growth.
 Communities with sustainability goals that include GHG mitigation should consider the key findings in this report when drawing up future changes to land use and transportation plans.
 GHG emissions should be included as an important component of any future planning work.

 A link to the full report, executive summary and appendices is provided in the right side bar.
 In addition, interactive emissions inventory maps created as part of the study are available to explore at a neighborhood level.

-Transportation and Land Use Scenarios
+Transportation and Land Use Scenarios (2009 Study)

 Five scenario tests incorporating different land use strategies, as well as the new CAFE standard for fuel economy were analyzed for future impact on CO2 emissions and compared to 1990 conditions.
 All 2030 scenario tests still result in an increase of at least 50 percent in CO2 emissions.